mozammil89/beckn-onix-aws-cdk/documentations/01-Deployment-CDK-Beckn-ONIX.md

 You can now choose to deploy one of the following environments:

 1. **Registry Environment**
-This will deploy the following stacks: VPC, EKS, and RDS:
+This will deploy the following stacks: VPC, Amazon EKS, and Amazon RDS Aurora Postgres and Registry:

 ```bash
 cdk deploy --context env=registry --all
 ```

 2. **Gateway Environment**
-This will deploy the following stacks: VPC, EKS, and RDS:
+This will deploy the following stacks: VPC, Amazon EKS, Amazon RDS Aurora Postgres and Gateway:

 ```bash
 cdk deploy --context env=gateway --all
 ```

-3. **BAP (Buyer Application Provider) Environment** This will deploy the following stacks: VPC, EKS, Redis, DocumentDB, and RabbitMQ:
+3. **BAP (Buyer Application Provider) Environment** This will deploy the following stacks: VPC, Amazon EKS, BAP, and common services in Amazon EKS - Redis, DocumentDB, and RabbitMQ:

 ```bash
 cdk deploy --context env=bap --all
 ```

 4. **BPP (Buyer Platform Provider) Environment**
-This will deploy the following stacks: VPC, EKS, Redis, DocumentDB, and RabbitMQ:
+This will deploy the following stacks: VPC, Amazon EKS, BAP, and common services in Amazon EKS - Redis, DocumentDB, and RabbitMQ:

 ```bash
 cdk deploy --context env=bpp -all
 ```

 5. **Sandbox Environment**
-This environment is suitable for non-prod setup and will deploy all the stacks including - VPC, EKS, RDS, all Beckn-Onix services including common services:
+This environment is suitable for non-prod setup and will deploy all the stacks including - VPC, Amazon EKS, Amazon RDS Aurora Postgres, all Beckn-Onix services including common services:

    ```bash
    cdk deploy --context env=sandbox --all